spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 - Be sure that your inpage container is at the end of your page to prevent big CLS placeholders at the front of your page
 - Besides ads, other factors can also influence the CLS.
 Besides larger elements such as images and videos, factors like asynchronously loaded fonts should also be considered
+- Check if there is dynamically injected content or content which is waiting for a network response before updating the DOM
+- CLS only counts shifts visible in the viewport.
+If something moves below the fold and the user does not see it, a shift won’t affect CLS
+- Intentional layout shifts won't affect CLS, since the measurement stops for 500ms after every user interaction within the site

 # How to test